-This form is not required in order to file your federal or state 2020 tax return.
-It is recommended that you keep this form with your other tax information in the event the IRS or California State Franchise Tax Board requires you to provide it as proof of your health care coverage.
+Health Net will mail Form 1095-B to our members starting January 31, 2022.
+This form is not required when you file your federal or state 2021 tax return.
+But, we do suggest that you keep this form with your tax information.
+This is in case you are asked to provide proof of your health care coverage.

 - Individual & Family Plans, off-exchange.

 - Small Business Group.